LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

     - "Yes, she jumps high!"

   - Interestingly, all these regexp patterns are the same:
     `/she jump/` is the same as: `/she jump.*/`, `/.*she jump/`, or `/.*she jump.*/`.

-    This is because, if the regexp pattern doesn't specify that something must come before or after the pattern, then anything can.
+    This is because, unless a regexp pattern doesn't specify that something must come before or after the pattern, then anything can.

-- The dot-plus, `.+` combination will match one or more occurances of any character(s).
+- The dot-plus, `.+` combination will match one or more occurrences of any character(s).
   For example, the pattern, `/she jump.+ high/`, will match all the same strings as `/she jump.* high/` <u>except</u>  "she jump high".